sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-08-31-popular-linux-commands-sys-monitoring.md

 **LSHW** is an extension of LS commands with HW for hardware.
 It also has other extensions where you can see specific hardware group like pci devices.

-- To know PCI device info
+- To know about PCI devices

 ``` lspci```